Ultimate WordPress Security Guide for 2026

 Important: Never use nulled themes and plugins.
 They are usually chock full of malware, and because they are pirated, they don’t get updates from the developer.

 Now, updating your site might seem daunting.
-What if your site crashes?
+What if your site crashes after a plugin update?
 What if it loses an important functionality?
 What if it changes your site radically?

-This is why we recommend that you take a full backup of your site before you update anything on it.
+This is why you should install a backup plugin before you update anything.
 This ensures that you can easily recover your site in case anything goes wrong.

-It can also help you safely update your site software with Sandbox Updates.
-If you need more clarity, the UpdateLens feature scores all updates based on several factors to help you understand which updates are safe to apply without major disruptions to your site.
+Additionally, use the UpdateLens feature for increased clarity.
+UpdateLens scores all updates based on several factors to help you understand which updates are safe to apply without major disruptions to your site.

-Poor passwords are the next major reason why WordPress sites get hacked.
+Poor password security are the second major reason why WordPress sites get hacked, after vulnerabilities.
 Passwords are often the weak spot in WordPress security for two reasons:

 Two-factor authentication (2FA) adds an extra step to the login process.
 It requires a separate, time-sensitive code in addition to your password.
 Even if someone gets your password, they can’t log in without the second factor.